Data Finder Portal | SHAPE

 Disability and Health Data System Disability and Health Data System (DHDS) is an online source of state-level data on adults with disabilities.
 Users can access information on six functional disability types: cognitive (serious difficulty concentrating, remembering or making decisions), hearing (serious difficulty hearing or deaf), mobility (serious difficulty walking or climbing stairs), vision (serious difficulty seeing), self-care (difficulty dressing or bathing) and independent living (difficulty doing errands alone). https://data.cdc.gov/browse?category=Disability+%26+Health

-Economic Research Services The Economic Research Services (ERS) research in this topic area focuses on the economic, social, spatial, temporal, and demographic factors that affect the poverty status of rural residents. https://www.ers.usda.gov/topics/rural-economy-population/rural-poverty-well-being/
+County-level Data Sets The Economic Research Services (ERS) research in this topic area focuses on the economic, social, spatial, temporal, and demographic factors that affect the poverty status of rural residents. https://www.ers.usda.gov/topics/rural-economy-population/rural-poverty-well-being/

 Comprehensive Housing Affordability Strategy Each year, the U.S. Department of Housing and Urban Development (HUD) receives custom tabulations of American Community Survey (ACS) data from the U.S. Census Bureau.
 These data, known as the "CHAS" data (Comprehensive Housing Affordability Strategy), demonstrate the extent of housing problems and housing needs, particularly for low income households. https://www.huduser.gov/portal/datasets/cp.html#query_2006-2020